Drs. Carolyn Chakuroff, Sara Kenning and Shannon Renner,

 The KCVAMC Optometry Residency Program is the first accredited, hospital-based optometry residency program in the United States.
 It has been in continuous operation for 40 years and has graduated more than 90 residents.
 There are three Ocular Disease/Low Vision Rehabilitation positions available each year.
 The program seeks self-starting, motivated individuals who enjoy learning and can work well in a multidisciplinary healthcare environment.
 Residents become proficient in the diagnosis and treatment of ocular disease.
 Additionally, residents utilize state-of-the-art equipment to diagnose, treat, and rehabilitate people with vision impairment.

 The mission of the KCVAMC is to improve the health care of the served veteran population by providing primary care, specialty care, extended care, and related social services in an integrated healthcare delivery system.

 Many academic opportunities are available to the resident.
-Hour-long morning lectures & presentations are augmented by Friday afternoon presentations by KCVAMC staff and grand rounds/lectures at the University of Kansas Medical School.
+Hour-long morning lectures & presentations are augmented by Friday afternoon presentations by KCVAMC staff.
 The residents are also encouraged to attend national and regional education programs such as the Heart of America Contact Lens & Primary Care Congress in Kansas City and the American Academy of Optometry meeting.

-During the second half of the residency, the residents take turns proctoring 4th year optometry students.
+During the second half of the residency, the residents supervise 4th year optometry students.
 We believe the best way to learn something is to teach it!